JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/Good_and_Evil.md

 by _Gard Jameson_

 > **(TUB)** “Mardus was the acknowledged leader of the Cynics of Rome, and he became a great friend of the scribe of Damascus.
 Day after day he conversed with Jesus, and night upon night he listened to his supernal teaching.
 Among the more important discussions with Mardus was the one designed to answer this sincere Cynic’s questions about good and evil.
-In substance, and in twentieth-century phraseology, Jesus said:” [*The Urantia Book* [UB 132:2.1](/en/The_Urantia_Book/132#p2_1)]
+In substance, and in twentieth-century phraseology, Jesus said:” <a id="a38_422"></a>[*The Urantia Book* [UB 132:2.1](/en/The_Urantia_Book/132#p2_1)]

 > “My brother, good and evil are merely words symbolizing **relative levels** of human comprehension of the observable universe.
 If you are **ethically lazy** and socially indifferent, you can take as your standard of good the **current** **social** usages.
 If you are spiritually indolent and morally unprogressive, you take as your standards of good the **religious** **practices and traditions** of your contemporaries.
 But the soul that survives time and emerges into eternity must make a living personal choice between good and evil as they are determined by the true values of the spiritual standards established by the divine spirit which the Father in heaven has sent to dwell within the heart of man.
-This indwelling spirit is the  standard of personality survival.” [[UB 132:2.2](/en/The_Urantia_Book/132#p2_2)]
+This indwelling spirit is the  standard of personality survival.” <a id="a40_776"></a>[[UB 132:2.2](/en/The_Urantia_Book/132#p2_2)]

 \*\*\*